-However, if you’re caring for a family member with Alzheimer’s or another form of dementia, the holiday season can sometimes bring additional stress and worry, leading you to ask questions like:
+However, the holiday season can sometimes bring additional stress if you’re caring for a family member with Alzheimer’s or another form of dementia.
+You may ask questions like:

-- How will I make sure Mom can enjoy the holidays like she used to?
+- How will I ensure my loved one can enjoy the holidays like they used to?

 - Will my siblings understand that I can’t take on everything this year?